What is an Addiction Therapist?

 The treatment professionals described above undergo required education, clinical experience and examination requirements to possess a license in their given field.
 However, specific expertise in the diagnosis and treatment of substance abuse is not a requirement of any of these licensing bodies.
 It is extremely important to specifically ask the treatment professionals that you are considering working with if they have training and experience with this specialty.
 Although some general therapy and clinical knowledge is relevant, treatment of alcohol and substance use disorders is a specialty that requires a specific expertise.
 Without this knowledge, clients can be misdiagnosed or mistreated leading to less-than-optimal addiction treatment outcomes.

-There is no one size fits all for every person.
-However, by considering how your specific needs and goals align with the type of professional addiction treatment that is available, hopefully you can make a more educated decision in what type of professional support is best for you.
-At Fifth Avenue Psychiatry, our Manhattan addiction treatment doctors are here to help.
+There is no one-size-fits-all for every person.
+By considering how your specific needs and goals align with the type of professional addiction treatment that is available, hopefully you can make a more educated decision in what type of professional support is best for you.

 - Principles of Drug Addiction Treatment: A Research Based Guide (Third Edition) (2018).
 Retrieved from: https://www.drugabuse.gov/download/675/principles-drug-addiction-treatment-research-based-guide-third-edition.pdf?v=74dad603627bab89b93193918330c223